sdr-enthusiasts/docker-flightairmap/README.md

 `FAM_ENABLE_ACARS` Sets the `$globalACARS` variable in `require/settings.php`.
 Default `false`.
 Optional.

+`FAM_GLOBAL_URL` Sets the `$globalURL` variable in `require/settings.php`.
+Default is unset.
+Sets the URL pathing for asset requests.
+Useful for running FAM behind a proxy.
+No trailing `/`.
+Optional.

 If you wish to use an external database:

 `MYSQLHOSTNAME` Sets the hostname of the mysql/mariadb server.